jlyonsmith/react-form-binder/README.md

 For `noValue` fields the `value` and `modified` fields will not be present.

-#### `updateFieldValue(name, newValue)`
+#### `binder.updateFieldValue(name, newValue)`

 Called to update the value of the field by name.
 Typically used in bound components in response to user input.
 Will cause the state for all other bound components in the form to update their state also, if the change affect them.

-#### `getModifiedFieldValues()`
+#### `binder.getModifiedFieldValues()`

 Typically called by you when the `submit` button event is fired to get an object containing just the modified fields.

+#### `binder._id`

+This will be the value of any `_id` field on the original object.
+Typically, this value will be set for  existing objects that were retrieved from an API, and not set if the object is being created for the first time.
+For this reason, it can be used in `binding` functions to determine if the object is being created for the first time or modified.

 ## Building Bound components

 `FormBinder` enables you to easily build _bound components_ that are automatically set from an initial data object, and allow you to easily get an object back that reflects changes to that object.
 This gives you the most flexibility to create components that look good in your app, show errors the way you want to show them, etc..

-See the [`example`](https://github.com/jlyonsmith/react-form-binder/tree/master/example) folder in GitHub for for a wide variety of other bound components, including a full featured credit card component which automatically formats and validates different types of credit card numbers.
+See the [`example`](https://github.com/jlyonsmith/react-form-binder/tree/master/example) folder in GitHub for for a wide variety of other bound components, including:

+- A full featured credit card component which automatically formats and validates different types of credit card numbers
+- A masked input component which formats input according to a mask
+- A state dropdown component
+- A check box component
+- Valueless button components
+- A container component that can shows or hides a group of components based on other bound components.

-Build and run the example project with:
+You can build and run the example project with:

 ```
 git clone https://github.com/jlyonsmith/react-form-binder.git